dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 ```
 The question is: What is the order in which the three statements above will print to the console?
 Hello , World, Done Plotting  or Hello, Done Plotting, World ?

 If you answered the first, Hello, World, Done Plotting, you are correct.
 The reason for this is because the call to d3.json is asynchronous.
 An asynchronous call is defined as one in which the script is not blocked while waiting for the called code to finish.
 This means that the asynchronous call is not instaneous, and javascript does not wait for it to return before continuing to run the rest of the script.
+Asyncronous functions are often related to doing I/O, e.g. downloading things, reading files, talking to databases, etc.

 In practice, what this means is that you will not have guaranteed access to the data inside MyData.json outside of the callback function for d3.json.
 So if you have something like this: